Purdue Pharma, Accused Of Fueling Opioid Crisis, Files For Chapter 11

 Purdue has pointed out that its products were approved by the Federal Drug Administration and that doctors were prescribing them to address patient pain.
 But the plaintiffs in the suits argue that company officials intensively marketed opioids and downplayed their addictive risks, laying the groundwork for the opioid crisis, which has claimed tens of thousands of lives and is often described as a national emergency.

-Purdue Chairman Miller says the company has not admitted to any wrongdoing as part of settlement negotiations.
+Purdue Chairman Miller says the company has not admitted any wrongdoing as part of settlement negotiations.

 "The resumption of litigation would rapidly diminish all the resources of the company and would be lose-lose-lose all the way around," he said in the statement.
 "Whatever people might wish for is not on the table now."